testillano/h2agent/README.md

   }
   ```

+  It is not valid to provide algebraic expressions (like 1/3, 2^5, etc.).
+For more complex operations, you may use the `math` source.

 - Multiply: multiplies the source (if numeric conversion is possible) by the value provided (which <u>also could be negative to change sign, or lesser than 1 to divide</u>):